Full Form of BCA: Meaning, Career Scope, and Real-Life Insights You Need to Know

 8. BCA in Game Development

-9. BCA in Networking
+9. BCA in Blockchain

-How to Respond When Someone Says “I’m Doing BCA”
+How to Respond When Someone Uses “BCA”

 Casual Replies

-• “Nice!
-What languages are you learning?”
+• “Nice, what languages are you learning?”

-• “That’s cool, tech is the future.”
+• “That’s cool, tech field is booming”

 Funny Replies

-• “Fix my WiFi first then we’ll talk.”
+• “Fix my WiFi first 😂”

 Mature / Confident Replies